TravisHaynie/Pass-the-Node-Please/assets/utils/README.md

 ## Contributing
 <a id="contributing"></a>
-dysaf
+reporting bugs for project, suggestion on project, enhancements on project

 ## Tests
 <a id="tests"></a>
-audsf
+test project by searching for movies and checking the CDT to see if the movies are being stored in local storage as you ass them

 ## Questions
 <a id="questions"></a>
-For questions about this project, please reach out to [iuadsf](https://github.com/iuadsf) or contact kadsgf.
+For questions about this project, please reach out to [https://github.com/TravisHaynie](https://github.com/https://github.com/TravisHaynie) or contact travisis4you@gmail.com.